sccn/relica/README.md

 From the resulting RELICA main window (above right) we can specify:

-1. The ICA decomposition algorithm to use (**ICA Method**) – the default is EEGLAB runica implementing extended Infomax ICA; other, faster alternatives are also supported.
+1. The ICA decomposition algorithm to use (**ICA Method**) – the default is EEGLAB 'runica' which implements extended Infomax ICA; other, faster alternative decomposition approaches are also supported.
 2. How RELICA does the bootstrapping (**RELICA mode**) – frame-by-frame or trial-by-trial
 3. The number of bootstrap versions to decompose (**Bootstraps**) – the default is 50
 4. The pathname of the folder in which to save the RELICA results (**Output folder**)